kexinhuang12345/DeepPurpose/README.md

 *NOTE: We are actively looking for constructive advices/user feedbacks/experiences on using DeepPurpose!
 Please open an issue or [contact us](mailto:kexinhuang@hsph.harvard.edu).*

+### New Features!
+- Support drug property prediction for screening data that does not have target proteins such as bacteria!
+An example using RDKit2D with DNN for training and repurposing for pseudomonas aeruginosa (MIT AI Cures's [open task](https://www.aicures.mit.edu/data)) is provided as a [demo](DEMO/Drug_Property_Prediction_Bacterial_Activity-RDKit2D_MIT_AiCures.ipynb).
+It identifies [Elvitegravir](https://www.accessdata.fda.gov/drugsatfda_docs/nda/2014/203093Orig1s000PharmR.pdf) as a potential cure.

+- Now supports hyperparameter tuning via Bayesian Optimization through the [Ax platform](https://ax.dev/)!
+A demo is provided in [here](DEMO/Drug_Property_Pred-Ax-Hyperparam-Tune.ipynb).

 ## Example

 ### Case Study 1 (a): Antiviral Drugs Repurposing for SARS-CoV2 3CLPro, using One Line.